Geothermal in Mexico: The Ring of Fire

 Exploration permits require a refundable guarantee of 1% of the total budget, while exploitation concessions guarantee is 0.5% of the total investment until commissioning.
 This law has shown positive results.
 SENER has already granted six exploitation concessions and 25 exploration permits.

-The six exploitation permits consist of four concessions for old plants: 570 MW Cerro Prieto, 10 MW Tres Virgenes, 225 MW Los Azufres, and 94 MW Los Humeros; and 2 concessions for new plants commissioned after the reform: 35 MW Domo San Pedro and 25 MW Cerritos Colorado.
-The most recent expansion in 2017 saw Los Humeros increase its capacity from 69 MW to 94 MM.
+The six exploitation permits consist of four concessions for old plants: 570 MW Cerro Prieto, 10 MW Tres Virgenes, 225 MW Los Azufres, and 94 MW Los Humeros; and two concessions for new plants commissioned after the reform: 35 MW Domo San Pedro and 25 MW Cerritos Colorado.
+The most recent expansion in 2017 saw Los Humeros increase its capacity from 69 MW to 94 MW.
 With the expansion of existing plants and the 25 exploration permits, we expect Mexico to add 750 MW of installed capacity over the next decade.

 Financial Incentives

 The Program for Financing and Risk Transfer for Geothermal Energy, launched in August 2018, consists of soft loans for three components: risk mitigation, exploration and development, and technical assistance.
 It seeks to develop 300 MW of geothermal energy in ten years and to find US$4.2 billion in private investment.
-It is supported by the Inter-American Development Bank (IDB) which assigned it a total budget of US$108.6 million.
+It is supported by the Inter-American Development Bank (IDB), which assigned it a total budget of US$108.6 million.

-Mexico is collaborating with the European Union in a joint call in geothermal energy, with an investment of EUR 20 million, as well as by signing a cooperation agreement with the Iceland Geothermal Cluster.
+Mexico is collaborating with the European Union in a joint call for geothermal energy, with an investment of EUR 20 million, as well as by signing a cooperation agreement with the Iceland Geothermal Cluster.

 Positive Outlook for Investors